Before You Install

 You can turn product updates off for each Tableau Desktop during the installation process from the customization page on the installer (Windows) or by including a command-line option.
 This also turns off the Check for Product Updates feature, which allows users to check for and install the most recent Tableau Desktop maintenance updates to their computer at any time.
 If Tableau Desktop is already installed, you can deploy a registry (or .plist for Mac) update to existing Tableau Desktop clients to manage updates.

 For more information about how to control product updates for your users, see Control Product Updates for Tableau Desktop.

-Autosave automatically saves your user's workbooks every few minutes.
-In the event that Tableau Desktop stops working, a recovered version of the file that was in progress is created and saved in the same location as the original file or in the user's My Tableau Repository/Workbooks folder.
-The recovered file is saved as a Tableau Workbook Recovery (.twbr) file.
+Tableau Desktop automatically saves your user's workbooks every few minutes. and saves the recovered version of the workbook in the same location as the original file or in the user's My Tableau Repository/Workbooks folder as a Tableau Workbook Recovery (.twbr) file.
 New workbooks are saved with the name "Book1" plus a numeric ID.

-The Autosave feature is enabled by default.
-Users can turn this option on and off from the Help menu under Settings and Performance > Enable Autosave.
+The file recovery feature is enabled by default.
+Tableau Desktop users can turn this option on and off from the Help menu under Settings and Performance > Enable Autosave.
 If you want to disable this feature during installation, you can change the setting for the

 AUTOSAVE property.
 In that case, the Enable Autosave menu option will not be available to the user.

 Tableau Prep Builder users cannot turn this feature off and on.
 Instead, administrators can disable the feature during install by changing the setting for the